Lectionary Bible Studies and Sermons

 The passage

 v23a.
-As for perseverance in this hope (full salvation now), it is not dependent on progression in the Christian life through faithful obedience (sanctification by works), rather, it is dependent upon a continued trust in Jesus.
+As for perseverance in this hope, it is not dependent on a life of faithful obedience, rather, it is dependent upon a continued trust in Jesus.
 The gospel promises the gift of eternal life through faith in Christ.
 This gift is always ours while faith remains.
-Disobedience, failure, not even weak faith, is able to separate us from God's free gift of life in Christ.
+Disobedience, failure, not even weak faith, is able to separate us from God's free gift of new life in Christ.
 While we believe, we live.

 v23b.
-This message of God's grace in Christ (the gospel) was proclaimed at Colossae, as well as throughout the known world.
+The gospel message of God's grace in Christ was proclaimed at Colossae, as well as throughout the known world.
 It is a message for all mankind; it is a message that transcends race.
-Paul, the persecutor of the church, is now one of its main communicators.
+And Paul, the persecutor of the church, is now one of its main communicators.

 Continuing in the faith